usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Through both sprints, you’ll apply techniques to **create a culture of innovation within your sphere of influence**—one that empowers you and those around you to lead change and guide customers toward the best solutions.

-### Learning Objectives
+### Learning objectives

 By the end of this module, you will be able to:

-* Define what it means to be a change agent and identify your individual change style.
+* Define what it means to be a change agent and identify your individual change style

-* Apply strategies to influence and engage stakeholders effectively.
+* Apply strategies to influence and engage stakeholders effectively

-* Build and leverage networks and coalitions to support change efforts.
+* Build and leverage networks and coalitions to support change efforts

-* Describe approaches for staying informed about emerging technologies and evolving practices.
+* Describe approaches for staying informed about emerging technologies and evolving practices

-* Identify opportunities to scale successful practices across teams or organizations.
+* Identify opportunities to scale successful practices across teams or organizations

-* Develop a personal plan for contributing to and promoting change within your agency and beyond.
+* Develop a personal plan for contributing to and promoting change within your agency and beyond

-* Apply techniques to foster a culture of innovation that enables effective leadership and customer engagement.
+* Apply techniques to foster a culture of innovation that enables effective leadership and customer engagement

 ---
-## Preparing for and Having an Influence Conversation
+## Preparing for and having an influence conversation

 ### Introduction